ucdavis/hpccf-docs/docs/general/access.md

 ### MacOS

 MacOS does not come with an X11 implementation out of the box.
-You will first need to install the free, open-source [XQuartz](https://www.xquartz.org/) package, after which you can use the same `ssh` flags as described in the [Linux instruction
+You will first need to install the free, open-source [XQuartz](https://www.xquartz.org/) package, after which you can use the same `ssh` flags as described in the [Linux instructions](access.md#linux).

 ### Windows